Don't Let Tax Time Be the Perfect Time for Scammers to Steal Your Identity and Tax Refund

 If You Receive A Suspicious Email, text message or social media message

 If you get an unsolicited email that appears to be from the IRS, delete it.
 The IRS doesn't conduct its business via email, text messages or social media channels to request personal or financial information.
 Any links to websites within those emails will almost certainly take you to a phishing website.
-An alternative to deleting the email would be to mark it as spam.
+An alternative to deleting the email would be to mark it as SPAM.
 Some email clients, such as Gmail, have the option to report the email as a phishing email, which helps to protect other users on the network.

-Fowarding suspicious emails to the IRS
+Forwarding suspicious emails to the IRS

 The IRS recommends forwarding suspicious emails to them as attachments.
 But we don't agree.

 In order to forward an email, you need to open it.
-When you open an email that is from a scammer or spammer, or even emails from a legitimate sender, there are often pieces of code in it that signal to the sender that the email was opened and that your email address is valid.
+When you open an email that is from a scammer or spammer, or even emails from a legitimate sender, there are often pieces of code that signal to the sender that the email was opened and that your email address is valid.
 You could be opening the door to even more emails.

 When you open an email in order to forward it as an attachment, you also run the risk of inadvertently clicking a link or downloading a piece of malicious software to your computer.

-the irs will never...
+the IRS will never...